benuh/ML_AL_Notes/guides/fundamentals/HYPERPARAMETER_TUNING_GUIDE.md

 grid_search = GridSearchCV(model, param_grid, cv=5)
 # CV protects against overfitting to single validation set
 ```

+**Why this is a problem (multiple comparisons):**
+- Each hyperparameter trial is like a hypothesis test
+- With 100 trials and validation score ≈ 0.85, you expect some scores near 0.88 just by random chance
+- This is the ML equivalent of p-hacking in statistics
+- The best validation score becomes an overly optimistic estimate of true performance

+**Example:** If your model's true accuracy is 85% and you try 100 random hyperparameter sets, the best validation score will likely be around 87-88% due to random variation alone.
+This 2-3% gap is pure overfitting to the validation set.

+**Solutions:**
+- Use cross-validation (helps but doesn't eliminate the problem)
+- Use nested CV for unbiased estimates
+- Hold out a separate test set that you ONLY evaluate once
+- Limit the number of hyperparameter trials if using a single validation set

 ### 2. Tuning on Test Set